buildroot/buildroot/board/aarch64-efi/readme.txt

 This should give you a nor_flash.bin, which you can use with qemu as an alternative to QEMU_EFI.fd.
-You will also need to change the machine specification to "-M virt,secure" on qemu command line, to enable TrustZone support, and you will need to increase the memory with "-m 1024".
+You will also need to change the machine specification to "-M virt,secure=on" on qemu command line, to enable TrustZone support, and you will need to increase the memory with "-m 1024".

 [1]: https://github.com/ARM-software/ebbr